-Although our nonprofit is named “Pawsitivity Service Dogs,” we have also trained a therapy dog for a teacher who wanted to use him in her school.
+Although our nonprofit is named “Pawsitivity Service Dogs,” we have also trained a therapy dog (pictured above) for a teacher who wanted to use him in her special education class.
 People often use the terms “therapy dog” and “Service Dog” interchangeably, but legally they are two very different things.

 Definition of a Therapy Dog (as Compared to a Service Dog)

 While a Service Dog is trained for an individual—and that individual must have a disability that rises to a level recognized by the Americans with Disabilities Act—a therapy dog is trained to help all sorts of people and is usually owned by a handler who does not have a disability.
 Unlike a Service Dog, which can be brought into public places by their handler, a therapy dog doesn’t have any special rights to go into public places (because the handler doesn’t have a disability, and the dog is trained to help others rather than the handler).
 Originally called “pet therapy,” therapy dog work is sometimes described as “animal-assisted activities” or “animal-assisted therapy”.

 The training for a therapy dog differs from that of a Service Dog.
 For a therapy dog, we need to make sure the dog is comfortable with lots of different people, whereas with a Service Dog we want them to focus on their handler.
 Both types of dogs need to be comfortable going into new places.
 Both dogs might wear a vest, but a therapy dog might not, especially if it’s going to be used for petting or cuddling.
 It takes the same time (and thus the same fundraising cost) to train a service dog as a therapy dog, but note that a therapy dog does not need to learn a specific task.